-The taproom at Alvarium is a cosy space, where everything you see has been made by hand by Alvarium’s small team, including honeycomb lighting and a bar crafted from solid steel I-beams and reclaimed red oak.
+The taproom at Alvarium is a cozy space, where everything you see has been made by hand by Alvarium’s small team.
+There’s honeycomb lighting and a bar crafted from solid steel I-beams and reclaimed red oak.

 One of the largest dinosaur track sites in the United States is minutes east of New Britain in Rocky Hill.

-These fossilised tracks are embedded in Jurassic-era sandstone and were laid some 200 million years ago.
+These fossilized tracks are embedded in Jurassic-era sandstone and were laid some 200 million years ago.

-Around 500 tracks are visible in a geodesic dome and were created at what it is thought to be the sandy shore of a lake by a carnivore resembling a dilophosaurus.
+Around 500 tracks are visible in a geodesic dome.
+These were created at the sandy shore of a lake by a carnivore resembling a dilophosaurus.

-There are also life-sized dioramas of plants and creatures, and a discovery room in the dome where yet more tracks from the Connecticut Valley and live exhibits with Madagascar hissing cockroaches and lizards.
+There are also life-sized dioramas of plants and creatures, and a discovery room in the dome.
+Here you’ll find more tracks from the Connecticut Valley and live exhibits with Madagascar hissing cockroaches and lizards.

-Outside is an arboretum with more than 250 species and cultivars of conifers, along with ginkgoes, magnolias and other plant families that were around when dinosaurs roamed the Earth.
+I love the primordial feel of the arboretum outside, growing more than 250 species and cultivars of conifers.
+These are combined with ginkgoes, magnolias and other plant families that were around when dinosaurs roamed the Earth.

 Unassuming from the outside, what this children’s museum lacks in scale and technology it makes up for in charm and imagination.